Ballot selfie: Republic of Ireland

 In the Republic of Ireland, laws regarding the secret ballot are strict: one government website warns that "if you take selfies or post pictures online that reveal who you, or someone else, voted for, you could be prosecuted."
 The Department of the Environment, Climate and Communications warns that "taking photographs and the sharing of any photograph of a ballot paper marked at an election or a referendum could have the potential to compromise the integrity and secrecy of a ballot and may constitute an offence."
 Therefore, one could void one's vote, and/or receive a fine.

 The Netherlands

 Ballot selfies are called stemfies in Dutch, literally "votefies".
 A platform for the protection of the rights of civilians sued the Dutch government in 2014 when minister of the interior and kingdom relations Ronald Plasterk said "I won't encourage anyone to take a ballot selfie, but it is allowed".
 The judge ruled that there is no law regarding ballot selfies and that it would not be up to the judge to say if it was wise of the minister to make statements the way he did.

+United Kingdom

+Photography inside polling stations is prohibited and can result in fines of up to £5,000 or prison terms of six months.
+However, photography of postal ballots is allowed.